2025 Updates

 We know that Edmontonians expect good core services at the best possible value, and we work hard to find a balance between delivering the services that people rely on, and keeping taxes and user fees manageable.
 This is especially difficult now, when both the City and Edmontonians are facing financial challenges.

 Part of our strategy to address our financial challenges over the next few years included a review of all of our reserves to see if there was any funding that could be reallocated.
-The 2024 Reserves Report went to City Council on reserves in December 2024.
-Administration reviews all of the City’s reserves every three years to ensure they’re still meeting our needs and are being used correctly.
+The 2024 Reserves Report went to City Council in December 2024.
+Administration reviews all of the City’s reserves every 3years to ensure they’re still meeting our needs.

-The City has different reserves for different purposes, but generally, reserve funding is not an ongoing source of funding and is therefore not well suited to solve ongoing structural issues.
+The City has different reserves for different purposes, but generally, reserve funding is not an ongoing source of funding.
 One of the key principles of good budgeting is to use ongoing revenues to fund ongoing costs, and one-time revenues to fund one-time costs.
 Reserves are generally designed to handle one-time costs, whereas property taxes fund ongoing costs.
 Reserves could be used to fund services in a given year, but that funding is then spent and can’t be used to fund services in the following years.
 You’ve found a temporary fix to an ongoing problem but will have the same problem the following year.

 What have property tax increases been in previous years?